LukasT03/LTS-Respooler/Firmware/README.md

 # Changelog:

 ### 1.1.0
-- Added option to choose what amount to transfer (needs App version 1.6.0 or above)
+- Added option to choose the amount to transfer (needs App version 1.6.0 or above)
 - Lowered default fan speed

 ### 1.0.0